-This eight-week course builds on previously mastered medical-surgical content with an application to the pediatric population.
-It provides a strong knowledge base to assist the students in the development of critical thinking skills.
+This 8-week course builds on previously mastered medical-surgical content with an application to the pediatric population.
+It provides a strong knowledge base to assist the student in the development of critical thinking skills.
 Emphasis is placed on common issues and pediatric-specific content.
-The test includes nursing care plans that summarize issue- or system-related content.
+The course includes nursing care plans that summarize issue- or system-related content.
 Nursing process is discussed with each disorder with an emphasis on health promotion.
-Students will also learn full headto-toe assessment techniques during the SIM LAB portion of the course.
-Students will need to pass off the assessment skills in the SIM LAB.
-(Prerequisite: NUR 1140 or with the consent of the Dean.)
+We will also learn full head-to-toe assessment techniques during the SIM LAB portion of the course.
+You will need to pass off the assessment skills in the SIM LAB.
+Prerequisite: (NUR 1140 or with the consent of the Dean.)

-NUR 2120 9 Credits Medical-Surgical Nursing I
+NUR 2120 12 Credits Medical-Surgical Nursing